weblinc/linc/README.md

 Run Options
 ====
 * `context` Each widget's associated function is called with `this` as `context`.
 Defaults to `Linc` in node and `window` on the browser.
-* `namespace` Calls all widgets that are within `namespace`, as well as unnamespaced widgets.
-Can be a namespace string, or an array of strings for multiple namespaces.
 * `all` Calls all widgets, namespaced and unscoped.
+* `namespaceOnly` Calls only the namespace defined

 Examples
 ====